Kocal/SymfonyMailerTesting/README.md

     Then 1 email should have been sent
     And I select email #0
-    And this email text body contains "Hello world!"
+    And I debug this email # will print a lot of information about the selected email And this email text body contains "Hello world!"
     And this email contains address "From" "from@example.com" And this email contains address "To" "to@example.com"